Prads-/vectrun/README.md

 ## Web UI

-The editor is a drag-and-drop graph canvas backed by a left sidebar with five sections:
+The editor is a drag-and-drop graph canvas backed by a collapsible left sidebar.
+The sidebar icon bar has four section tabs — **Nodes**, **Models**, **Agents**, **Tools** — plus **Run** and **Save** buttons at the bottom.
+The content panel is resizable (drag the right edge) and its width persists across sessions.

 - **Nodes** — view and edit all pipeline nodes; set the pipeline name and start node
 - **Models** — configure AI backends
-- **Agents** — define agents and assign models, tools, and prompts
+- **Agents** — define agents, assign models/tools/prompts, set output type and optional JSON schema; drag agents directly onto the canvas or use the **Add to Canvas** button
-- **Tools** — view registered external tools
+- **Tools** — view and edit registered external tools
-- **Run** — provide optional input and execute the pipeline
+- **Run** — provide optional input and execute the pipeline; includes a **Stop** button to cancel a running pipeline

+The canvas toolbar includes a **Layout** button that auto-positions nodes using a dagre-based directed layout.
+Edges use a floating style that routes around nodes, and node connection handles are hidden until the node is hovered or selected.

 ### Live output console

 Clicking **Run** streams log entries in real time to a collapsible output panel at the bottom of the canvas.
+The panel height is resizable and persists across sessions.
 Each entry shows a timestamp, the node that produced it, and the event type:

 | Event | When it fires |
 |---|---|